 - Understanding the concentrations and export of dissolved organic carbon in burned and unburned catchments in the boreal forest of interior Alaska; Arianna Cocallas'16; Advisor: Sue Swanson

-- Evaluation of handheld XRF (HHXRF) in sedimentary lithology discrimination of unprepared drill-cores; Tiannong Dong'16; Advisor: Jim Rougvie
+- Evaluation of handheld XRF (pXRF) in sedimentary lithology discrimination of unprepared drill-cores; Skyler Tiannong Dong'16; Advisor: Jim Rougvie

-- Exploring and determining fluvial terrace boundaries in the Upper-Rock River Basin, Wisconsin; Jace Harrison Hoddar'16; Advisor: Sue Swanson
+- Exploring and determining fluvial terrace boundaries in the Upper-Rock River Basin, Wisconsin; Jace Hodder'16; Advisor: Sue Swanson

-- Alkai metasomatism and metamorphism: Cathodoluminsecence of the White Mountain Peak Metavolcanic Complex, eastern California; Sally Klein'16; Advisor: Jim Rougvie
+- Alkali metasomatism and metamorphism: Cathodoluminescence of the White Mountain Peak Metavolcanic Complex, eastern California; Sally Klein'16; Advisor: Jim Rougvie

 - Stability of schwertmannite and cobalt substituted schwertmannite in mining environments; Samantha Schonberger'16; Advisor: Jim Rougvie